Pregnancy is a whirlwind of hormones, aches and pains, excitement but also fear.

 “The baby will get cold!” she insisted.

-I laughed it off until my mother-in-law gifted me with one on Inu no Hi (Day of the Dog), which is an auspicious day twice or three times a month when women who are 5 months pregnant go to the temple to pray for the healthy and safe birth of their baby.
+I laughed it off until my mother-in-law gifted me with one on Inu no Hi (Day of the Dog), which is an auspicious day that occurs two or three times a month when women who are 5 months pregnant go to the temple to pray for the healthy and safe birth of their baby.
 Although I wore the hara-obi for support briefly (though it didn’t really help), I never felt I needed it to keep my stomach warm for the baby.
 Sometimes I would lift my shirt over my belly at home if I was too hot, especially in the third trimester, and my husband would quickly pull it down and scold me for not thinking about the baby despite it being summer and very, very hot.

 It’s believed that stomach and overall health problems are associated with a cold belly, which is why keeping the belly warm means having a healthy baby.

 The belief that it is important to keep the stomach warm during pregnancy may also be why women are not only allowed to take baths and dip into onsen (hot springs) in Japan, they are encouraged to do so.
 My doctor seemed surprised when I asked her if it was okay for me to go on an onsen trip and told me that I should be taking baths more often as it was good for the baby.
 (She did say to be careful, though, when getting in and out of the tub as I could slip and fall, and to stay hydrated.)